The Balance of Time

-Remember the old work-life balancing act?
-In reality, it’s always been the time balancing act.
-You know, the one with the giant time commitment of work on one side and all the other commitments on the other side?
-Think of the weighing pans on a balance scale but you’re not at Sutter’s Mill and you are not weighing gold.
-You’re weighing a more valuable commodity, “Time.”
-Well that big nugget of time is gone.
-Now you’re going to have to redistribute, add, and subtract all those other weights of time.
-You need to reprioritize.
-You need to find that balance.
-For many it’s just not that complicated.
-Grandchildren, golf, tennis, travel, becoming a master chef, training for a marathon and playing in a retro rock band more than facilitate the great shift of priorities.
+For some it’s just doesn’t seem that complicated.
+Downsize, upsize, move to the coast, whatever.
+To the casual observer of others, it just seamlessly happens.
+Grandchildren, golf, tennis, travel, becoming a master chef, training for a marathon and playing in a retro rock band all vie for a sliver of someone’s time.
 But for you, now let’s see.
-You do have two unmarried adult children.
+You do have two adult children, one married one not.
 One lives on the other side of the country.
 No grandchildren to be seen on either coast.
 Last time you played golf, it played you.
 Between lousy eyesight and slow reflexes the tennis ball bounces off the back fence by the time you finish your forehand.
-On the plus side, you are learning to cook and you do travel.
+On the plus side, you are learning your way around the stove top and you do travel.
 (Bless Trader Joe’s cookbooks and Road Scholars travel guides.)
-As far as running and rock bands are concerned, you were a high school and college sprinter with a few records and the medals to prove it.
-During your teens and twenties, you and your band mates got paid to play in clubs and won more than a few battle of the band contests.
-You even had a musicians union card and spent time in recording studios.
+As far as running and grey haired rock bands go, you were a high school and college sprinter with a few records and the medals to prove it.
+But at the same time you were leading a double life; singing and drumin in a rock “n” roll band.
+With your musicians union card in hand, you even spent some time in recording studios.
 Posting no better than a “B+” average in either endeavor, those urges have come and gone.
 You really should have stuck with the trumpet.